-Panic and anxiety attacks both cause a rapid heart rate, shallow breathing, and a sense of distress.
-However, they typically differ in severity and cause.
+Panic and anxiety attacks typically differ in severity and cause.
+However, they can both cause a rapid heart rate, shallow breathing, and a sense of distress.

 Panic attacks are often more intense and can occur with or without a trigger, while anxiety attacks are a response to a perceived threat.